piercepetit7/dub-tracker/README.md

 ICEBOX: | Task
 :---:| ---
+✅| Yep
 ⬜️| - AAU, the data will be pulled automatically from image in discord by Bot or <a href="https://www.scrapingbee.com/blog/web-scraping-javascript/">Web Scraping</a> from stat website.<br>
-✅| Yep
+⬜️| - AAU, I can track my Halo(MCC & Infinite) Multiplayer ranked wins.<br>
+⬜️| - AAU, I can track my WarZone wins.<br>